YCT1/hypergamy/README.md

 # hypergamy
-A research on vectorel based gender mating wiht hypergamy This software are designed to simulate gender mating selection accordig to its rules.
+A research on vector-based gender mating with hypergamy This software is designed to simulate gender mating selection according to its rules.